dispatch/classic/README.txt

 	provoked by the common error of overriding DataApplication.init() without calling its super-implementation.

-	The focusable text field from the recipe book example is now a toolkit component, FocusableTextField.
+	The focusable form input from the recipe book example is now a toolkit component, FocusableTextField.
 SearchPanel now has a submit button for better compatibility with older browsers (and users).
-AjaxOnKeyPause handles backspace correctly with IE, and it doesn't need to be the first Ajax behavior on a page.
+AjaxOnKeyPause handles backspace correctly with IE, and it no longer needs to be the first Ajax behavior on a page.
 	DataRegistrationPanel uses a PasswordInputValidator to avoid
 	exposing passwords.